IRON LANTERN

 Rhomann Sur

-Rhomann Sur is the alien who wielded the Power Battery before Hal Stark.
+Rhomann Sur was the alien who wielded the Power Battery before Hal Stark.
 While piloting his ship through space, Rhomann Sur was shot down by enemy aliens, causing the alien to crash-land just outside Coast City.
 Knowing his time was limited, Rhomann called his "protectors" and used the power of his Battery to draw an unsuspecting Hal Stark toward his ship's wreckage.
 Before Stark arrived on the site, however, Rhomann Sur had already drank from a mysterious bottle and died.
 Nonethless, Hal Stark used the deceased alien's technology to build the Iron Lantern armor.

 Rhomann Sur is an amalgam of Rhomann Dey (profile) of the Marvel Universe and Abin Sur of the DC Universe.

-Senator Harrington Ferris
+Senator Harrington Farris

 The father of Pepper Ferris, Harrington Ferris is a powerful United States Senator involved with awarding government contracts.
 Senator Ferris was on hand when Mandarinestro sabotaged one of the S-41 fighter jets that his daughter was piloting as a demonstration.
-He was also attending a reception held in his honor at Stark Aircraft that night when Madame Sapphire and Great White attacked.
+He was also attending a reception held in his honor at Stark Aircraft later that night when Madame Sapphire and Great White attacked.
 It was at the reception that he was kidnapped by Madame Sapphire, his daughter's malevolent alter ego.
 The opinionated Senator does not have a very high opinion of Hal Stark, whom he believes is irresponsible and undeserving of a government contract.
 The Senator's sexist, old-fashioned outlook on life puts him at odds with his daughter.
-Senator Ferris has his assistants, Gardner, Gyrich, and O'Brien, do most of his work for him.
+Senator Ferris has his assistants, Gardner, Gyrich and O'Brien, do most of his work for him.

 Senator Harrington Ferris is an amalgam of Senator Harrington Byrd of the Marvel Universe and Carl Ferris of the DC Universe.